apigee/apijam/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 # Quiz

-1. How to download (backup) the proxy you just created ?
+1. How do you download (backup) the proxy you just created ?

 2. Why trace is useful in API Proxy development ?